-Se requiere firma y fecha:
+Se requiere tirma y fecha:

 Firma

 Fecha de firma

-E. Monitoring Title VI Complaints, Investigations, Lawsuits and Agency Staff Title VI Training

-1. Documenting Title VI Complaints, Investigations, and Lawsuits:

-A Title VI Coordinator has been/will be appointed within

-[Agency_Name].
-The Title VI Coordinator may be a person who performs other duties within the agency.

-- If a Title VI complaint is filed against an agency employee (such as a receptionist, caregiver, driver, etc.), then the agency has jurisdiction, and [Agency_Name]'s Title VI investigator will investigate the complaint. - When the investigation is completed, [Agency_Name] will send a summary of the investigation to the TARC Grants Department at rgreenleaf@ridetarc.org - If a Title VI complaint is filed against the agency as a whole, then the agency does not have jurisdiction, and it will forward the complaint to the TARC Grants Department at rgreenleaf@ridetarc.org to be investigated.

-All Title VI complaints have been/will be entered and tracked in [Agency_Name]'s Title VI Complaint Log.
-The [Agency_Name]'s Title VI Coordinator will maintain the log.

-The log will be made available to TARC on a semi-annual basis or upon request.

-Active investigations will be monitored for timely response on the part of all parties.
+E. Monitoring Title VI Complaints, Investigations, Lawsuits and Agency Staff Title VI Training ordinator has been/will be a Agency Name].
+The Title VI Coordinator may be a person who ner duties within the agency. careg [giver, driver, etc.), then the a inst an agency employee (such as a receptionist, gency has jurisdiction, and]'s Title VI investigator will investigate will so rgree If a T have end a summary of the invest enleaf@ridetarc.org itle VI complaint is filed aga inst the agency as a whole, then the agency does not ard the complaint to the TARC Grants Department at All Title VI co omplaints have been/will be The [log.
+Agency_Name]'s Title VI Coordinator will maintain the The log will b oe made available to TARC o n a semi-annual basis or upon request. or timely response on the part of all parties.